 A fun, powerful way to develop the skills to succeed in life.

 We look at what makes someone a good communicator and put active listening to the test!
-They become aware that everyone’s opinion and input matters.
+Your group will become aware that everyone’s opinion and input matters.
 People are encouraged to look for and value the strengths in others and respect each others differences.
 We look at the different leadership styles and discuss the vital ingredients that make up a true team and how to be positive and enthusiastic about solving problems.

-Enjoy the stunning scenery!
+Enjoy the stunning scenery of Cornwall!

 We are right on the North Cornwall coast path and are spoilt for choice for fabulous walks.
 These can be anything from an easy stroll, to walking on challenging terrain crossing breathtaking valleys with steep climbs.